 This is a matter of general importance to all judicial review claims where an applicant is seeking legal redress in prior approval cases.

-Ben Garbett advised Coventry Gliding Club Ltd throughout the course of the dispute.
+Ben Garbett advised Coventry Gliding Club Ltd throughout the course of the dispute, along with Jenny Wigley of counsel who appeared for the club at the hearing.
 If you would like to discuss any of the issues raised in this article, please contact Ben Garbett.